sozialhelden/a11yjson/CONTRIBUTING.md

+# Contributing

 We're really glad you're reading this, because we need volunteer developers to help this project come to fruition. 👏

+This project is not complete and will never be.
+We're open to your suggestions and comments, no matter if you share data yourself or want to consume them from [accessibility.cloud](https://www.accessibility.cloud) – [send an email to us](support@accessibility.cloud) or create an issue or pull request!

 ## Instructions